sosnus/rpi-pico-iot/workshops/Readme.md

 14. And click `RUN` symbol:
 ![Alt text](./docs/img/image-6.png)

-15. led shoud blink with interval 0,5 seconds
+15. Led shoud blink with interval 0,5 seconds.
+If everything works, we can move on to the sensors.

-16. Connect sensor to `RPi Pico WH`, in this sample project, we use `DFRobot Analog Ambient Light Sensor V2.1` - we should connect this sensor to pin `GP27`
+16. Connect sensor to `RPi Pico WH`.
+In this sample project, we use `DFRobot Analog Ambient Light Sensor V2.1` - sensor should be connect to pin `GP27`

 ![Alt text](./docs/img/image-9.png)